nrshaidat/pathway/README.md

 - Implementing multiple hotels; we need to make sure that our code is very generic and can implement different shift times, hotel sizes, employee numbers, specifications, etc.
 - Different languages (How do we parse information that is inputted in a different language?)

+TA Approval: Approved - good idea and I think the queue algorithm will be interesting.
+I hope you can user test this somehow!

 ### Idea 2
 ### cloutalytics